-In 2022, once the leave reform was fully implemented, the number of Birth and Childcare leaves acknowledged to the first parent amounted to 224,557.
-This represents 68.2 per cent of all births, 0.5 percentage points more than one year before.
-The mean number of days taken by the first parent amounted to 109.3 days (three days less than 16 weeks).
+In 2023, the number of Birth and Childcare leaves acknowledged to the mother (or first parent) amounted to $220,995^{515}$ .
+This represents 68.9 per cent of all births, 0.7 percentage points more than one year before.
+The mean number of days taken by the first parent amounted to 108.3 days (4 days less than 16 weeks).

 Until now, mothers have not used the increased flexibility in use allowed by the 2019 reform.
 According to the survey Young Spanish Families 2021, 90 per cent of those who became mothers after the reform took leave in one continuous period, mostly because they considered it was the best for the baby or because it is usual to do it like this.
+A more recent study sets this percentage at 95 per cent in the year 2022.